maxtue/ApartmentListings/README.md

 ## Main python packages used
  - Webscraper: BeautifulSoup4 and Requests
- - Data analysis: numpy, pandas, matplotlib and scikit-learn
+ - Data analysis: Numpy, Pandas, Matplotlib and Scikit-learn

 ## Tests
 to be implemented